Verdugo Mountains Retreat: A Nature Inspired Home among the Trees

 Butterfly decals on a window looking out at a garden, providing ample natural light to the space

-A shag pile rug in a childs room helps to insulate the space from environmental noise.
+Autistic child bedroom design featuring a shag pile rug which helps to insulate the space from environmental noise.

 It is also important to consider the acoustic qualities of a space when designing for children on the autistic spectrum.
 Think about using soft materials that absorb noise in an area designed for children with hypo-sensitivity.
 Soundproofing and avoiding hard surfaces on walls, floors, and ceilings can reduce noise and reverberation.
 Acoustic wall tiles could also be helpful.